 In this unit students focus on how the information needs of individuals and organisations are met through the creation of software solutions.
 They consider the risks to software and data during the software development process, as well as throughout the use of the software solution by an organisation.
-In Area of Study 1, students apply the problem-solving stages of development and evaluation by transforming their detailed design prepared in Unit 3 into a software solution.
-They evaluate the efficiency and effectiveness of the solution in meeting needs or opportunities.
+In Area of Study 1 students apply the problem-solving stages of development and evaluation to develop their preferred design prepared in Unit 3, Area of Study 2, into a software solution and evaluate the solution, chosen development model and project plan.
+Area of Study 1 forms the second part of the School-assessed Task (SAT).
 In Area of Study 2 students examine the security practices of an organisation and the risks to software and data during the development and use of the software solutions.
 Students evaluate the current security practices and develop a risk management plan.